-Want to learn which is the best SMG in Warzone Pacific?
+Want to learn which is the best SMG in Warzone Caldera?
 SMGs often play a key role in your Warzone loadouts.
 Paired with Assault Rifles and Snipers, you’ll be using submachine guns a whole lot in your Warzone adventures for close-quarters combat.

 This Best SMG in Warzone guide will walk you through every SMG in the game, and help you build a better loadout.

-The best SMG in Warzone Pacific
+The best SMG in Warzone Caldera

 The best SMG in Warzone is the Welgun, though it's a close competition.
 This mid-season 1 addition has astoundingly low recoil, to the point it can afford more damage-boosting attachments than any other SMG while maintaining easily controllable recoil.
 With the right build, it is a deadly combination of powerful and relatively easy to use.
 Several other options crack the top tier too.
 We'll walk you through each in detail below.

-Here's the best SMG in Warzone Pacific:
+Here's the best SMG in Warzone Caldera:

 - OTs 9